Alphapeas/heroku_hn_clone/README.md

 # App "News with Django3, DRF,Cron, Postgresql"
-* Link to api working api: http://boiling-oasis-95257.herokuapp.com/api/v1/post/list/
+* Link to api working api: https://hidden-scrubland-22936.herokuapp.com/api/v1/news/
 * Postman collection: https://www.getpostman.com/collections/1ebdf9fcc78aeb97838c
+* You need add header "Authorization" in Postman app with value Token {token_that_you_take_from_login}
-(Collection consist of variables like api_v1_url and all requests than you can do to app)
+* Collection consist of variables like api_v1_url and all requests than you can do
 ##Local development
 To run app in localhost you need to perform in work dir
 ```bash